ksmin23/my-adk-python-samples/shop-agent-app/README.md

 The agent is built using the Google Agent Development Kit (ADK).
 It leverages the Model Context Protocol (MCP) to communicate with a separate server process that provides access to a Vertex AI Search for Retail backend.

-The core logic is in `agent.py`.
+The core logic is in `shop_agent/agent.py`.
 It defines an `LlmAgent` that is configured to use the `search_products` tool, which is made available through an `MCPToolset`.
 The toolset starts and communicates with the MCP server defined in `../../mcp-search-server/server.py`.

 ## Prerequisites

 1.  **Install ADK and Dependencies:** Ensure you have the ADK installed and a virtual environment set up for this project.
 You can install the required Python packages using the `requirements.txt` file:
     ```bash
-    uv pip install -r requirements.txt
+    uv pip install -r shop_agent/requirements.txt
     ```

 2.  **Configure the MCP Server:** The agent relies on the `@mcp-search-server` to function.
 You must configure it correctly.